-As much as I love fall (and I do), as soon as Halloween is over, I’m ready to pull out the holiday gear and start decking my halls.
+As much as I love fall (and I do), as soon as Thanksgiving is over, I’m ready to pull out the holiday gear and start decking my halls.
 Plus, science has proven decorating early actually makes you happier, and I’m not here to argue with science when it comes to holiday cheer.

 I don’t have one standout holiday memory from my childhood — well, maybe the year I got the Barbie house at the top of my list — but otherwise, my Christmas memories are a collection of moments now compounded into a general warm and fuzzy feeling I get around the holidays.
 I want to begin building up moments in my children’s memory too.

 Everything surrounding the holidays becomes a little more magical again once you have kids of your own, doesn’t it?
 Moments like marveling at the holiday lights, decorating the tree together, watching holiday movies favorites through their eyes, and seeing pure joy on their face after opening a gift from the top of their list are part of it.

 We put together much of this year’s holiday bucket list with memory-making in mind.
 We hope it sparks some ideas to capture some of the holiday magic for your family too.

 Whether you have a fireplace, fire pit, or need to seek one out at a cozy bar or restaurant (I think most Panera Breads even have one), something about sitting near a fire says holiday spirit, even if you live in a warm-weather climate.